pksunkara/nested-env-schema/README.md

 const config = envSchema({
   schema: schema,
   data: data, // optional, default: process.env
-  dotenv: true, // load .env if it is there, default: false
+  dotenv: true, // load .env file if it is there, default: false
   // or you can pass DotenvConfigOptions
   // dotenv: {
   //   path: '/custom/path/to/.env'